Stick & Puck Sessions

 Our stick and puck sessions offer an opportunity to become better at skating, stick-handling, and shooting.
 They are Stick & Puck sessions are designed to give skaters of all ages a chance to practice in a non-competitive atmosphere or to simply burn off a few calories by skating.

 Each session lasts 60 minutes, and you will need one Stick and Puck sticker put down at check-in.
-Registration must be done through The Greensboro Ice Hub.
+Spectators are not permitted during this session.
+Visit the Greensboro Ice Hub to register.
 With further questions or problems, please feel free to contact us.

 Skates, helmets, sticks, and gloves are required for Stick and Puck sessions.